1998 Scottish Conservative Party leadership election

-The 1998 Scottish Conservative Party leadership election was an internal party election for a new leader of the Scottish Conservative and Unionist Party.
+The 1998 Scottish Conservative Party leadership election was an internal party election for a new leader of the Scottish Conservative Party.
 The previous year the party had lost all of its MPs in the 1997 general election.
 Two individuals put themselves forward; Former Scottish Conservative President David McLetchie, and former Ayr MP Phil Gallie.
 McLetchie won the election with 52.3% of votes cast.
 The Leader was elected via a secret ballot at a meeting of senior party officials, including Conservative candidates for the Scottish parliament, constituency chairs, area officers and the party’s Scottish executive.